Sada Abe: Early life

-Abe was born in 1905.
-Her mother doted on Sada, who was her youngest surviving child, and allowed her to do as she wished.
-She encouraged Abe to take lessons in singing and in playing the shamisen, both activities which, at the time, were more closely associated with geisha – an occasionally low-class profession – and prostitutes than with classical artistic endeavor.
+Abe was born on May 28, 1905.
+She was doted on by her mother, being the family's youngest surviving child, and was allowed to do as she wished.
+Abe was encouraged to take lessons in singing and in playing the shamisen, both activities which, at the time, were more closely associated with geisha – an occasionally low-class profession – and prostitutes than with classical artistic endeavor.
 Geisha were considered glamorous celebrities at the time, and Abe herself pursued this image by skipping school for her music lessons and wearing stylish make-up.

-As family problems over her siblings Teruko and Shintarō became more pressing, Abe was often sent out of the house alone.
+As family problems over her siblings Shintarō and Teruko became more pressing, Abe was often sent out of the house alone.
 She soon fell in with a group of similarly independent teenagers.
 At the age of 14, during one of her outings with this group, Abe was raped by one of her acquaintances, a Keio University student.
-Abe's parents initially appeared to support her, but soon changed their response, and, claiming that Abe had become irresponsible and uncontrollable, they sold her to a geisha house in Yokohama in 1922.
+Abe's parents initially appeared to support her but soon changed their response and, claiming that Abe had become irresponsible and uncontrollable, sold her to a geisha house in Yokohama in 1922.
 Abe's oldest sister, Toku, testified that she wished to become a geisha.
 Abe herself, however, claimed that her father made her a geisha as punishment for her promiscuity.

 Abe's encounter with the geisha world proved to be a frustrating and disappointing one.
 To become a true star among geisha required apprenticeship from childhood, with years spent training and studying arts and music.
 Abe never progressed beyond a low rank, and one of her main duties was to provide sex for clients.
 She worked for five years in this capacity and eventually contracted syphilis.
 Since this meant she would be required to undergo regular physical examinations, just as a legally licensed prostitute would, Abe decided to enter a better-paying profession.